Research at Children’s Minnesota

-At Children’s Hospitals and Clinics of Minnesota, we focus on research and innovations that are completely kid- and family-focused.
+At Children’s Minnesota, we focus on research and innovations that are completely kid- and family-focused.
 From improving day-to-day quality of life for children and teens to adopting cutting-edge technologies — we never stop reimagining health care.
 We will never stop looking for better ways to serve the most amazing people on earth.

 Learn what our researchers have been investigating lately:

 - Research highlights: Find out about current research projects, and read abstracts from a few recently completed research studies

 - Clinical trials: Learn what clinical trials are, and see a list of current clinical trials at Children’s Minnesota

 - 2018 publications (PDF): See a list of all research published by Children’s Minnesota investigators in 2018